 The good news is the 2018 Farm Bill has legalized hemp-made CBD products with 0.3% THC.

 Here are the latest TSA laws for products allowed on the plane:

 - Items that contain no more than 0.3% THC

 - Medical Marijuana

 - Products approved by the FDA – Epidiolex.

 While TSA security does not check your luggage for CBD products, they’ll take action if the screening shows an illegal product.

-So, make sure you follow the regulations set by the FDA and TSA.
+So, ensure you follow the regulations the FDA and TSA set.